Understanding Apple’s ARKit Software and Hardware

-Apple has unveiled ARKit, its new augmented reality framework at the WWDC 2017 along with iOS 11.
-Obviously, ARKit is a move from Apple to bring advanced AR capabilities to iOS devices and bring augmented reality experiences to a much larger audience.
+Apple unveiled ARKit, its new augmented reality framework, at the WWDC 2017 along with iOS 11.
+ARKit is a move from Apple to bring advanced AR capabilities to iOS devices and bring augmented reality experiences to a much larger audience.
 Taking advantage of the built-in cameras, powerful processors, and motion sensors in iOS devices, ARKit enables developers to create apps that blur the line between real and virtual worlds.
 But how will Apple’s big move into AR impact businesses?

 Visual Inertial Odometry (VIO)

 Traditional AR tech relies on the device’s camera to track a marker in real space.
 A single tracking source introduces a jitter, and tracking is not as smooth as desired.
 With ARKit, camera tracking is augmented with data from the device’s other sensors, such as the accelerometer and the gyroscope, smoothing the entire experience.
 One applied example is an app that plans home decor and floor plans.
 A room’s size and total layout are analyzed automatically, and ARKit renders a realistic picture of how the furniture fits into a room.
 Enhanced tracking translates into beautiful AR experiences for customers and clients.